Recently, I added this very early C. W. Tucker photo postcard to my Covina ephemera collection.

 And, small world, it just so happens that Aunt Sofie was also the mother-in-law of the Covina Argus-Citizen's reporter/editor Mary-Etta Wise Broadwell, who authored these historical sketches on the Covina Valley Historical Society's homepage, one of which I referenced in my recent post about Italia Cook.

-All this new Covina history from studying only one old postcard.
+All this new Covina history gleaned from only one old postcard.
 Just goes to prove yet again that there's still a lot out there waiting to be discovered!

 Grateful thanks to Michael Schoenholtz for genealogical help!